 Step 3: Add strategically placed opt-ins on your site

-If you want to encourage people to sign up to your mailing list, it’s important to make it easy for them to do so.
-These key places will give your opt-in boxes maximum exposure:
+If you want to encourage people to sign up for your mailing list, it’s important to make it easy for them to do so.
+These key places will increase your mailing list subscribers count by give your opt-in boxes maximum exposure:

 #1: Lightbox Pop-up